 As children go back to school this fall, some are starting middle school and others will be in high school.
 Changing schools and groups of friends can be stressful for children of all ages.
 Sometimes changing schools involves co-parents choosing a new school.
-At Scroggins Law Group in Plano, we help our clients with all kinds of children?s issues, including school choice.
+At Scroggins Law Group we help our clients with all kinds of children’s issues, including school choice.

 With every new generation there are more options for choosing a new school.
 From public to private and new homeschooling options, co-parents can come up with a plan that satisfies their concerns.

 Rights to Decide Where the Child Will Go to School